LGBT+

 Where It’s Most & Least Common To Be LGBT+

-Around seven percent of adults identify as LGBT+, according to a survey conducted online in 43 countries between April 2023 and March 2024 by Statista Consumer Insights.
+Around seven percent of adults identify as LGBT+, according to a survey conducted online in 31 countries in 2025 by Statista Consumer Insights.

 As the following chart shows, there’s notable variation between countries.
-The Philippines, the United States and Israel had the highest share of people identifying as LGBT+, at 11 percent each, while Thailand and Canada came in a close joint second place with 10 percent of adults, followed by Sweden, Brazil and Australia, each with 9 percent.
-When looking at sexual orientation in the U.S., 3 percent of respondents identified as gay, 6 percent as bisexual and one percent pansexual.
+The Philippines had the highest share of people identifying as LGBT+, at 11 percent, while the United States and Thailand came in a close joint second place with 10 percent of adults each, followed by Sweden (9 percent), Brazil and the United Kingdom (8 percent each).
+When looking at sexual orientation in the U.S., 3 percent of respondents identified as gay, 5 percent as bisexual and one percent pansexual.

-At the lower end of the spectrum comes South Korea and Romania with 3 percent of adults identifying as LGBT+ in each.
+At the lower end of the spectrum comes South Korea and Romania with 3 percent and 4 percent of adults identifying as LGBT+, respectively.
 There was also considerable variation across age groups.
-In the U.S. for example, 20 percent of Gen Zers self-identified as a part of the LGBT+ community versus 11 percent of Millennials, 6 percent of Gen Xers and only 5 percent among Baby Boomers.
+In the U.S. for example, 19 percent of Gen Zers self-identified as a part of the LGBT+ community versus 11 percent of Millennials, 6 percent of Gen Xers and only 5 percent among Baby Boomers.

 Description